nighthawkcoders/devOps/kasm_workspaces/README.md

 ```

 ### Workspaces Configs
-Each time you setup a server you need to consider configure these items.
+Each time you set up a server you need to consider configuring these items.

 - Workspace Registry Add.
 As admin.kasm.local user go to `Workspaces` on left panel and select `Workspace Registry`.
 First, get link by following link and clicking [Workspace Registry Link](https://nighthawkcoders.github.io/kasm_registry/).
 Add the copied link to the `Add New`.
 The "Del Norte HS Computer Science" registry should appear, select small icons in box to filter.
 - Install Workspace.
-Click in the box of the desired and pick Install to add the workspace to the servers workspace.
+Click in the box of the desired and pick Install to add the workspace to the server's workspace.
 This can take a while "10 minutes".
-After installation you need to make the following adustments to the installed workspace.
-For each workspace, admin.kasm.local user go to `Workspaces` on left panel and observe catalog of installed workspace(s).
-Go to triple dots (...) on far right of listed Workspace and set the value as follows:
+After installation, you need to make the following adjustments to the installed workspace.
+For each workspace, admin.kasm.local user goes to `Workspaces` on the left panel and observes the catalog of installed workspace(s).
+Go to triple dots (...) on the far right of the listed Workspace and set the value as follows:
 ```
 # Persistent Home Directory (Kasm recommend different setting per workspace, here we use coders)